You are listening to the fastest three hours in media.

 Probably quite a few.

-And on which road.
+And on which road?

-I mean, this is that it it but no, the whole thing is condescending anyway.
+No, the whole thing is condescending anyway.

-That yeah, the arrogance and condescension.
+Yeah, the arrogance and condescension.

 I wanted to make sure he understands there's a lot of discrimination.